 1.3 The Automotive Service Association endorses and supports the National Institute for Automotive Service Excellence (ASE) and urges the active participation of its members in ASE’s nationwide testing programs.

-1.4 The Automotive Service Association will recognize and promote April as National Car Care Month.
+1.4 The Automotive Service Association will recognize and promote April as National Car Care Month and October as Fall Car Care Month.

 1.5 The Automotive Service Association endorses and supports the Inter-Industry Conference on Auto Collision Repair (I-CAR) and urges the active participation of its Collision Division members in I-CAR’s nationwide educational/training programs.